Suicide Silence: Styles and influences

 Suicide Silence performs deathcore, which is a fusion between death metal and metalcore.
 They are influenced by black metal, grindcore, mathcore and groove metal.
 The mathcore elements can be seen in the varied speed changes and complex time signatures in the band's music.
-The vocals fluctuate between death growls used in death metal and high-pitched screamed vocals used in black metal.
+The vocals fluctuate between death growls used in death metal and high-pitched screamed vocals used in black metal, combined with anti-religious lyrics, though, later down the line of their career, they switched to discussing more personal issues.
 The drumming is very fast-paced, grindcore-influenced, and employs a liberal use of double bass drumming and blast beats.
 On Suicide Silence's third album The Black Crown, the group began to experiment with some slight nu metal styles.
 This influence was fully pursued on their self-titled album, which is credited as a pure nu metal record.
 In spite of this, the band reverted to their deathcore style on their sixth record Become the Hunter (2020).

 The band members themselves have stated that they are influenced from groups such as Meshuggah, Sepultura, Disgorge, Cannibal Corpse, Suffocation, Morbid Angel, Necrophagist, Napalm Death, Nile, Slipknot, Darkest Hour, Deftones, Korn, Death, and Possessed.

 During an interview, Mark Heylmun stated that his biggest influences are Dimebag Darrell and George Lynch.
-Guitarist and founding member Garza has stated that his biggest inspirations are Wormed, Eternal Suffering and Skinless's early material.
+Guitarist and founding member Garza has stated that his biggest inspirations are the brutal death metal bands Wormed, Eternal Suffering and Skinless's early material.
 For his part, Eddie Hermida called Mr. Bungle singer Mike Patton his biggest inspiration.